Here are Some of the Best Ottawa Pubs and Bars to Check Out!

 So, to help us narrow down the best pubs in Ottawa for when you visit, we asked a local friend, Wes, for his input.
 Born and raised in Ottawa, Wes is a huge wealth of knowledge when it comes to good local places that are worth checking out!
 Ready to explore the Ottawa pub and bar scene?
 There’s lots of music, food, and drinks to be had!

-Oh, and if you’re heading to Canada (to explore Ottawa or not), you might find these posts on visiting Canada super helpful:
+Oh, and if you’re heading to Canada (to explore Ottawa and beyond), you might find these posts on visiting Canada super helpful:

 Ottawa Pubs and Bars: Byward Market